Hand Surgery Fellowship

 - 1991-92 Fellowship in "Hand & Microsurgery" Tampa, FL

-The Grandview Hospital Orthopedic Hand Fellowship is a fully-accredited AOA Hand Fellowship, dedicated to providing high-quality orthopedic training under the direction of H. Brent Bamberger, D.O., Program Director, and faculty.
-The main campus is located at Grandview Hospital in Dayton, OH.
-Satellite and affiliated training facilities include other local, accredited training sites, and may also include other major specialized training sites throughout the state of Ohio, in Kentucky, Maryland, Texas and elsewhere by elective rotation.
+is a one-year, fully-accredited ACGME Hand Fellowship, dedicated to providing high-quality orthopedic training under the direction of H. Brent Bamberger, D.O., Program Director, and faculty (Tim Harman, D.O., Andrew Malarkey, D.O., David Martineau, M.D., Adam Dann, D.O. and Paul Gleason, M.D.).
+The main campus is located at Southview Hospital in Dayton, OH.
+Satellite and affiliated training facilities include other local, accredited training sites, including Dayton Children's Hospital.

-B. Provide the fellow with properly organized, progressive responsibility in the care of patients.
+- Provide the fellow with properly organized, progressive responsibility in the care of patients.
+This includes management of their own patients at a weekly fellow's clinic, supervised by attending staff.

-C. Provide the fellow with the necessary education and information to successfully complete the AOA certification examination.
+- Provide the fellow with the necessary education and information to successfully complete the AOBOS or ABOS CAQ certification examination.